freeCodeCamp/boilerplate-mochachai/README.md

 5th Use the Double Equals to Assert Equality
 6th Use the Triple Equals to Assert Strict Equality
 7th Assert Deep Equality with .deepEqual and .notDeepEqual
 8th Compare the Properties of Two Elements
+9th Test if One Value is Below or At Least as Large as Another

 # Quality Assurance with Chai